 Gary

-Mokotoff is an author, lecturer
+Mokotoff is a noted author, lecturer

 three major genealogical groups for his achievements.
 He is the